jksinton/Convert-Election-Results/README.md

 * The grep command allows you to check whether the error exists and has been resolved.
 * The sed command is used to correct the error.
 You edit the second half of the sed command, i.e., you make the correction in the string after the `/`.

 In this example, the percent turnout is split by an extra comma.
 To correct this, you would replace the comma with a `.` as provided below.
-Finally, you run the folling in the directory of the CSV files and can check if the error has been resolved with the grep command.
+Finally, you run the following in the directory of the CSV files.
+You can check if the error has been resolved with the grep command.
 ```bash
 # column discontinuity:
 # 0010    703    232    935    1830    51    09%    92    466    7    7    572